Roof Perimeter Edge Metal • What It Is, Types, Codes, Etc.

 Roof Perimeter Edge Metal Basics

-What is Roof Edge Metal?
+What is Edge Metal on a Roof?

 Perimeter edge metal is a component in low-slope (flat) roof systems that is used to secure the perimeter edges of the roof membrane.
 Edge metal prevents damage to the roof by ensuring that the roof can resist wind-uplift.